Error mitigation and circuit division for early fault-tolerant quantum phase estimation: Explicit unbiasing of multi-control QPE

 This is optimized at $\mathcal{T}=\frac{1}{4\gamma}$, yielding

-Comparing to App.~\ref{sec:qpe_gdn_numerical_comparison}, we find the overhead from mitigating local Pauli noise under the von Mises approximation to be a constant factor $30$ larger.
-As the above bound is analytic (while the bound in App.~\ref{sec:qpe_gdn_numerical_comparison}) is numeric, we expect in practice this gap to be significantly smaller.
-Furthermore, our choice of regularization constant can be optimized over.
-Indeed, one could consider replacing our constant regularization with a noise-specific additional term, which may lead to further optimization.
+Comparing to Thm.~\ref{thm:eumle}, where $\mathcal{T}_{\text{tot}} = C \gamma \epsilon^{-2}$ with $C\approx 20$, we find the overhead from mitigating local Pauli noise to be a constant factor $7\times$ larger.
+As the bound in Thm.~\ref{thm:eumle_qpe} holds for arbitrary adversarial noise, while the expression in Thm.~\ref{thm:eumle} saturated in the limit $\epsilon \to 0$, we expect in practice this gap to be significantly smaller.
+Furthermore, one could consider replacing our constant regularization with a noise-specific additional term, which may lead to further optimization.

-\subsubsection{Improving the overhead by filtering}
+\subsection{Improving the overhead by filtering}

 In order to improve the error mitigation overhead of the EUMLE, we propose to combine the explicit unbiasing method with a postselection method, which we refer to as filtering.
 In the single eigenstate case, we expect the noiseless samples from the QPE circuit to cluster in some region, around the true phase value.
 By postselecting the outcomes of all our circuit runs based on whether they lie in this clustering region, we can avoid the explosion of the final estimator variance due to the spread of the noisy samples.
 Note that this is already somewhat achieved by the regularization, as the regularized likelihood is constant on phase estimates sufficiently far from the true value.
 However, filtering gives us a means to further add prior information, such as energy estimates from classical methods, to boost our QPE performance.